 \section{Introduction}

-Applying intricate semantic modifications to existing images is a longstanding and fascinating endeavor within the realm of image processing.
-The primary objective of image manipulation is to synthesize an image that retains the majority of the existing semantic content while altering specific elements within the source image.
+Applying intricate semantic modifications to existing images is a longstanding and fascinating endeavor in image processing.
+The primary objective of image manipulation is to synthesize an image that retains most of the original semantic content while altering specific elements.
 In recent years, the landscape of image-to-image models has witnessed a proliferation of methodologies, spanning the spectrum of Generative Adversarial Network (GAN)-based and diffusion-based approaches, encompassing both zero-shot and fine-tuned strategies, all dedicated to addressing this complex task.
 Faced with this multitude of approaches, a natural inquiry arises: does a given method genuinely fulfill the requirements of precise object modification, and by which criteria is a commendable solution for entity manipulation characterized?

 To answer the question, we investigate various image editing applications and make some observations.
-First, an excellent framework for object modification needs to satisfy the consistency of both the shape and color of the object.
-Approaches such as Paint-by-Example~\citep{yang2023paint} and Paint-by-Sketch~\citep{kim2023reference}, wherein a reference image is utilized as input for the CLIP model, unfortunately falter in maintaining this object consistency.
+First, an excellent framework for object modification needs to satisfy the consistency in both the shape and color of the object.
+Approaches such as Paint-by-Example~\citep{yang2023paint} and Paint-by-Sketch~\citep{kim2023reference}, where a reference image is utilized as input for the CLIP model, unfortunately falter in maintaining this object consistency.
 Conversely, DreamBooth~\citep{dreambooth} and its successors~\citep{kumari2023multi}, exhibit competence in synthesizing objects while preserving their shape and color.
-Nevertheless, these approaches remain challenged in terms of precise synthesis concerning the object's spatial position and orientation, making them difficult to apply in entity replacement.
+Nevertheless, these approaches struggle with precise synthesis of the object's spatial position and orientation, making them difficult to apply in entity replacement.